Academic Catalog: 2016–2017

 The study of literature has always been a way to experience the past, reflect on the present, and imagine the future, and in recent years the texts that we are reading come in many and varied forms.
 We continue to read in the traditional genres—fiction, drama, and poetry—but we are also drawn to study memoir, film, archival documents, graphic, and cyber novels.
 Whatever we study—whether a medieval ballad or a detective film—we put the emphasis on reading closely, thinking creatively and critically, and writing well.
 Just as we are interested in many different kinds of texts, we are also eclectic in our theoretical and critical approaches, finding many ways to connect literature with science, history, culture, and other intellectual fields—but always, we come back to the literary text as a unique way of telling us about the world, telling us what others believe and value, as we learn to think and write about our own beliefs and values.
 Narrative, then, engenders empathy and commits us to social justice.

 The department’s curriculum seeks to acquaint students with historical and current developments in language, literature, and film; develop students’ competence as writers; and foster a sense of literary values.
 The English Department courses are numbered to indicate approximate level of difficulty and subject area.
 The department encourages most students to begin their work in the department at Level I courses.
 The type of writing and reading assignments that will be emphasized are indicated in the individual course description.
-Students enrolling in Level III courses (those numbered 300 and above) must first have completed a “gateway” of three courses: ENG-115 or ENG-116, ENG-121 or ENG-122 and ENG-201.
-We recommend students enroll in ENG-201 as early in their career as possible.
+Generally, students enrolling in Level III courses (those numbered 300 and above) must first have completed ENG 102 and one survey course or one course in theory.

 Majors in English are encouraged to study abroad in order to broaden their perspectives in literature and culture, and the department allows appropriate coursework from approved international programs to apply toward the major.
 Students also are encouraged to pursue internships and domestic study opportunities that will enhance their understanding of literature and language and the liberal arts.